zeeeing/simple-appointment-planner/README.md

 # Codecademy's Learn React Challenge Project: Appointment Planner

-The following repository showcases a simple appointment planner using basic React functions.
-Nothing flashy, just foundational theories.
+This repository features a basic appointment planner built with React.
+It focuses on foundational concepts and practical implementation.